-Therefore, with legalization of abortion this unwantedness was mitigated.
+Therefore, with the legalization of abortion, this unwantedness was mitigated.
 The rate of crime in general decreased significantly including serial killings.

-As much as this theory when laid out makes perfect sense, research by Farrell, Tilley and Tseloi in their paper “Why the Crime Drop?” proposes that only increased security can be proven to affect crime rate.
-They analyzed and tested 16 other theories including legalization of abortion.
+As much as this theory when laid out makes perfect sense, research by Farrell, Tilley, and Tseloi in their paper “Why the Crime Drop?” proposes that only increased security can be proven to affect the crime rate.
+They analyzed and tested 16 other theories including the legalization of abortion.

 About the author: Becky Kotnik lives in the tundra of Minneapolis with her husband and two children.
 She is a part-time Financial Controller and a fulltime mom.
 In her free time, she likes to research, write and puzzle.
 You can see more on her blog The Aspiring Statistician, or follow her on Medium, Twitter and Instagram.

 - Drum, K. (2018, February 01) An Updated Lead-Crime Roundup for 2018.
 Mother Jones.
 Retrieved from https://www.motherjones.com/kevin-drum/2018/02/an-updated-lead-crime-roundup-for-2018/